Four things you didn’t know were powered by renewable energy

 - They want to focus less on hydropower and more on wind and geothermal methods

-- By 2017, they want to shut down their heavy fuel oil-powered Moin plan
+- This year they want to shut down their heavy fuel oil-powered Moin plan

 - Move their entire transportation system away from a dependence on fossil fuels